6 Accelerating Applications

 6.1.1 Prompting

-Prompt engineering involves designing targeted instructions to guide GPMs in performing specialized tasks without altering their underlying parameters by leveraging their embedded knowledge.
+Prompt engineering involves designing targeted instructions to guide GPMs in performing specialized tasks without altering their underlying parameters.
 In molecular and materials science, this strategy goes beyond simply asking a model to predict properties.
-It also includes carefully structured prompts to elicit detailed molecular and material descriptions directly from the model’s pre-trained knowledge.
+Prompting strategies for molecular property prediction have evolved from foundational techniques like domain-knowledge and few-shot reasoning [H. Liu et al. (2025)] to more advanced methods with multi-modal frameworks that extract interpretable rules [Zheng et al. (2025)] (see Table 6.1).

 6.1.2 Fine-Tuning

-Figure 6.1: Fine-tuned GPT-3 for predicting solid-solution formation in high-entropy alloys Performance comparison of different ML approaches as a function of the number of training points.
+Figure 6.1: Fine-tuned GPT-3 for predicting solid-solution formation in high-entropy alloys.
+Performance comparison of different machine learning (ML) approaches as a function of the number of training points.
 Results are shown for Automatminer (blue), CrabNet transformer (orange), fine-tuned GPT-3 (red), with error bars showing standard error of the mean.
 The non-Google test set shows the fine-tuned GPT-3 model tested on compounds without an exact Google search match (dark red).
-The dashed line shows performance using random forest.
-GPT-3 achieves comparable accuracy to traditional approaches with significantly fewer training examples.
-Data adapted from Jablonka et al. (2024)
+The dashed line shows performance using random forest (RF).
+GPT-3 achieves comparable accuracy to traditional approaches with fewer training examples.
+Data adapted from Jablonka Jablonka et al. (2024).
+Copyright 2024 Jablonka et al./Springer Nature.

 6.1.2.1 language-interfaced finetuning (LIFT)

-Dinh et al. (2022) showed that reformulating regression and classification as questions & answers (Q&A) tasks enables the use of unmodified model architecture while improving performance (see Section 3.11.1.1 for a deeper discussion of LIFT).
+Dinh et al. (2022) showed that reformulating regression and classification as questions & answers (Q&A) tasks enables the use of an unmodified model architecture while improving performance (see Section 6.2.1.2 for a deeper discussion of LIFT).
 In recognizing the scarcity of experimental data and acknowledging the persistence of this limitation, Jablonka et al. (2024) designed a LIFT-based framework using GPT-3 fine-tuned on task-specific small datasets (see Table 6.1).
-They seminally demonstrated that fine-tuned GPT-3 can match or surpass specialized ML models in various chemistry tasks.
-A key finding was fine-tuned GPT-3’s ability to generalize beyond training data.
-When tested on compounds absent from Google Search (and likely its training data), it performed well, proving that it was not simply recalling memorized information (see Figure 6.1).
+They demonstrated that fine-tuned GPT-3 can match or surpass specialized ML models in various chemistry tasks (as shown in Figure 6.1).

 In a follow-up to Jablonka et al. (2024)’s work, Van Herck et al. (2025) systematically evaluated this approach across 22 diverse real-world chemistry case studies using three open-source models.
-They demonstrate that fine-tuned LLMs can effectively predict various material properties.
+They demonstrate that fine-tuned LLMs can predict various material properties.
 For example, they achieved \(96\%\) accuracy in predicting the adhesive free-energy of polymers, outperforming traditional ML methods like random forest (\(90\%\) accuracy).
-When predicting properties of monomers using SMILES notation, the fine-tuned models reached average accuracies of \(84\%\) across four different properties.
-Particularly notable was the ability of LLMs to work with non-standard inputs, like in a protein phase separation study they did, where raw protein sequences could be directly input without pre-processing and achieve \(95\%\) prediction accuracy.
-At the same time, when training datasets were very small (15 data points), the predictive accuracy of all fine-tuned models was lower than the random baseline (e.g. MOF synthesis).
+The LLMs can also work with non-standard inputs, like for predicting protein phase separation, where raw protein sequences could be directly input without pre-processing and achieve \(95\%\) prediction accuracy.
+At the same time, when training datasets were very small (15 data points), the predictive accuracy of all fine-tuned models was lower than the random baseline (e.g., MOF synthesis).
 These case studies preliminarily demonstrate that these models can achieve predictive performance with some small datasets, work with various chemical representations (SMILES, metal-organic framework (MOF)id, and International Union of Pure and Applied Chemistry (IUPAC) names), and can outperform traditional ML approaches for some material property prediction tasks.

 6.1.3 Agents

 Figure 6.2: Normalized error distributions for materials property prediction models across different architectures.
 Each point represents the normalized error of a model on a specific property prediction task.
 Normalization was achieved with min/max values of each dataset to produce a range of errors between 0 and 1.
-The first column (blue) shows GNN based models, the second column (red) displays LLM approaches, and the third column (orange) represents other baseline methods and sota models including CrabNet.
+The first column (blue) shows GNN based models, the second column (red) displays LLM approaches, and the third column (orange) represents other baseline methods and state-of-the-art (SOTA) models, including CrabNet.
 (A. Y.-T. Wang et al. 2021) Lower values indicate better predictive performance.
-Data adapted from Alampara, Miret, and Jablonka (2024)
+Data adapted from Alampara, Miret, and Jablonka (2024).

 6.2 Molecular and Material Generation

-Figure 6.3: Pipeline for molecular and materials generation The workflow begins with input structures represented in various formats, which are used to train ml models to generate novel molecular and material structures.
+Figure 6.3: Pipeline for molecular and materials generation.
+The workflow begins with input structures represented in various formats, which are used to train ML models to generate novel molecular and material structures.
 The generated structures should undergo a feedback loop through validation processes before being applied in the real world.
 Blue boxes indicate well-established areas of the pipeline with mature methodologies, while the red box represents critical bottlenecks.
+Currently, the largest gaps in the process are in the representation and validation steps.

-Early work in molecular and materials generation relied heavily on unconditional generation, where models produce novel structures without explicit guidance, relying solely on patterns learned from training data.
-For example, latent space sampling in autoencoders, where random vectors are decoded into new structures.[Yoshikai et al. (2024)] These methods excel at exploring chemical space broadly but lack fine-grained control.
-This limitation underscores the need for conditional generation, using explicit prompts or constraints (e.g., property targets, structural fragments), to steer GPMs toward meaningful molecule or material designs.
+Early work in molecular and materials generation relied heavily on unconditional generation, where models produce novel structures without explicit guidance.
+These methods excel at exploring chemical space broadly but lack specific control.
+Conditional generation, in contrast, uses explicit prompts or constraints (e.g., property targets, structural fragments) to steer GPMs toward meaningful molecule or material designs.
 Beyond the generation step, as Figure 6.3 shows, critical bottlenecks persist in synthesizability and physical consistency at the validation stage.

 6.2.1 Generation